1coderookie/Kobra2ProInsights/docs/firmware/fw_kobraOS.md

 ## Settings
 The specific settings of the machine are -due to the fact that it's closed source now- 'unknown'.
-However, now that the first `update.swu` file is available, it's possible to investigate that one which will then reveal the files `printer.cfg` and `unmodifiable.cfg` (besides others).
+However, now that the first `update.swu` file is available, it's possible to investigate that one.

 ??? info "Special Thanks To @[lpi](https://github.com/lpi)!"